 If you previously marked files or folders in the tree in the file selector, whether you did that manually or by importing a file listing, those markings will remain in place unless you tick both "unmark files and folders" options.
 If you select only "unmark files and folders marked for inclusion", then only green ticks are removed.
 If you select only "unmark files and folders marked for exclusion", then only red X marks are removed.
 Leaving existing marks in place can be useful if you want to search through additional files or folders not present in the file listing.

-If you turn on both "unmark files and folders" options then you can turn on both the "now" and "when executing the action" options if you want to preview the imported file listings in the files and folders tree as well as make sure that PowerGREP always uses the latest file listings.
+If you turn on both "unmark files and folders" options then you can turn on both the "now" and "when executing the action" options if you want to preview the imported file listings in the folders and files tree as well as make sure that PowerGREP always uses the latest file listings.